About us

 Trustee / Safeguarding Lead

-Dave started working in the homeless sector in 2009, taking on a range of roles in complex needs hostels where he developed a strong interest in health and homelessness.
-In 2018, he joined a peer-led homeless health charity as a Care Navigator, supporting people experiencing homelessness to address their health needs through volunteer-led services.
-Dave now works at a specialist homeless GP practice in London as a Health Pathway Navigator.
-Feeling there was space to offer something different, Dave co-founded Social Links with his friend Andy who he worked with when he first entered the sector.
+Dave began working in the homeless sector in 2009, assuming a range of roles in complex needs hostels.
+Here, he developed a strong interest in health and homelessness.
+Later in 2018, he joined a peer-led homeless health charity as a Care Navigator, supporting individuals experiencing homelessness in addressing their health needs through volunteer-led services.
+Currently, Dave works at a specialist homeless GP practice in London as a Health Pathway Navigator.
+Feeling there was space to offer a service centred on connection, he co-founded Social Links in 2024 with his friend Andy.

 David Woodley (He/Him)